-Media News Group Chief Procurement Officer Jeff Ball discusses how to elevate procurement strategically in the enterprise through Zero-Based Budgeting, Driving Cash Flow, and Partnering with the CFO.
+Media News Group Chief Procurement Officer Jeff Ball discusses how to elevate procurement strategically in the enterprise through Zero-Based Budgeting, Driving Cash Flow, Strategic Sourcing, and Partnering with the CFO.

 Jeff Ball is the Chief Procurement Officer of private equity backed Media News Group (also known as Digital First Media), one of the largest publishers of locally based print and online media in the U.S., and the third largest newspaper group in the country.
 Jeff has deep experience in supply chain, procurement and strategic sourcing from his time at 21st Century Fox, News Corp, KPMG and Mitchell Madison Group.
 Heis a strong advocate for zero-based budgeting as a critical component to a tactical procurement and sourcing strategy.